UVA Logo

 3. RESOURCES AND REPORTING OPTIONS:

 The University offers a wide range of resources for all Students and Employees to provide support and guidance in response to any incident of Prohibited Conduct.
-For comprehensive information on accessing University and community resources, including emergency and ongoing assistance; health, mental health, and survivor-advocacy services; options for reporting Prohibited Conduct to the University and/or law enforcement; and available support with academics, housing, and employment.
+For more information on accessing University and community resources, including emergency and ongoing assistance; health, mental health, and survivor-advocacy services; options for reporting Prohibited Conduct to the University and/or law enforcement; and available support with academics, housing, and employment, see the Resource and Information Guide (Appendix C).

 “Supportive Measures” are non-disciplinary, non-punitive individualized services offered as appropriate, as reasonably available, and without fee or charge to Complainants before or after filing of a Formal Complaint or where no Formal Complaint has been filed and to Respondents after a Formal Complaint has been filed.
 These measures may be both designed to address an individual’s safety and well-being and to preserve or restore equal access to educational opportunities without unreasonably burdening the other party.